Toronto City Hall which opened in 1965, is the heart of the city and is recognized internationally as an architectural masterpiece.

 When viewed from above, the Council Chamber, positioned between the two curved towers of City Hall, resembles an eye between two eyelids.

 It is 46 metres wide and 12 metres at its highest point.
-It is supported solely by a circular column below.
-The roof is supported by 23 pairs of v-shaped concrete struts located outside the windows.
+It is supported solely by a circular column which extends below the Chamber and into the rotunda.
+The roof of the Chamber is supported by 23 pairs of v-shaped concrete struts located outside the windows.

 The ceiling, which weighs over 2,000 tonnes, was made by pouring concrete into a single plywood mould.
 It took 40 days for the concrete to dry.